Onkemetse05/part1/README.md

 Timeline and Milestones:
 -The HTML should be completed by 27 August 2025
--The CSS should be completed by and must be usuable by mobile devices -The Javascript should be completed by ,resulting in a fully functional website
+-The CSS should be completed by 26 September 2025 and must be usuable by mobile devices -The Javascript should be completed by 19 November 2025 ,resulting in a fully functional website

 Part 1 details: Consists of 5 main pages: